Manav Gupta: 2003–2009

 In 2007, Gupta had his first edition of his 'travelling trilogy' in Muscat, Oman consisting of his paintings, environmental film screenings and his performance art.
 His concert series included 'jugalbandi's' with Anup Jalota, a contemporary dance troupe and musicians with special needs, and with Rahul Sharma, Rakesh Chaurasia and Vijay Ghate, as three separate performances respectively, to raise funds for the Gonu victims of Oman.
-Gupta received critical acclaim for his paintings and was covered by every leading media house of Oman.
-Gupta's Muscat exhibition received major acclaimed in Oman.
-Select works from that exhibition are also in the Permanent Collection of the Royal Household, Oman.
+Gupta received critical acclaim for his exhibition and projects in Oman.
+Select works from that exhibition are also in the Permanent Collection of the Royal Family of Oman.
 His Highness Shihab bin Tariq al-Said quoted the following excerpt at Gupta's exhibition hosted by the Omani Society of Fine Arts: "I was very delighted to have had this moment to view Manav Gupta's work at the Oman Fine Art society exhibition.
 This is great work of a famous Artist from India which for us Omanis is an addition to our cultural knowledge.
 I wish Manav a successful tour of Oman and we look forward to seeing more of his very fine work."
-The exhibition at OSFA was inaugurated by Mr Darwish bin Ismail bin Ali Al Balushi, Secretary General, Minister of Finance, Mr Abdul Razak Ali Issa, CEO of Bank Muscat & Mr Anil Wadhwa, Indian Ambassador to Oman.
+The exhibition at OSFA was inaugurated by Darwish bin Ismail bin Ali Al Balushi, Secretary General, Minister of Finance, Abdul Razak Ali Issa, CEO of Bank Muscat & Anil Wadhwa, Indian Ambassador to Oman.
 Gupta also gave lectures and talks on Art and Sustainability one of which was hosted by Bank Muscat.
 Earlier that year, his work "Non Limiting Horizons" was auctioned by Bonhams, London.
 Later that year he was commissioned by Hitachi, Singapore for a Limited Edition Copyright of his works for their plasma screens.